WwZzz/easyFL/README.md

 ## Requirements

-The model is implemented using Python3 with dependencies below:
+The project is implemented using Python3 with dependencies below:

 ```
 numpy>=1.17.2